Table of Contents

 To select the best AI tool for productivity, consider:

-- Your Needs: Identify specific tasks you want to streamline (e.g., writing, scheduling).
+- Your Needs: Identify specific tasks you want to streamline, such as writing or scheduling.

-- Budget: Look for free trials or affordable plans for small teams or individuals.
+- Budget: Look for free trials or affordable plans suitable for small teams or individuals.

 - Ease of Use: Choose tools with intuitive interfaces to minimize training time.